 - Wheelchair Settings on/off

 - Reaction time (dwell time) on all eye inputs - can be set for the individual functions

 You can see all setup options and your inputs in real time with a phone or tablet.

 When you press the setup button, you can then open the Wi-Fi network 'GazeDriver' with your phone or tablet.
 You will then be presented with the setup page.

 Eyetracking is a process where you either measure the place you are looking at or the movement of the eyes relative to the head.
 An eye tracker is the machine used to measure the position and movement of the eye.
 Eyetracking is mostly used for research into, for example, usability, but has also found its way into gaming and aids such as GazeDriver.

 Screen versus no screen

-Traditional eye control is characterized by the user looking at a screen, and the eye tracker registers where on the screen is looking, and after a suitable latency time where the user is looking at the same place, a click is performed here.
-This is great for communication, entertainment and whatever else you use computers for.
+Traditional eye control is characterized by the user looking at a screen and the eye tracker simultaneously registering where you are looking on the screen.
+After an appropriate latency, a click is performed on what you are viewing.
+This technology is great for communication, entertainment, surfing and whatever else you use computers for.